Robust Linear Precoder Design for 3D Massive MIMO Downlink with A Posteriori Channel Model: Conclusion

 \section{Conclusion}

-In this paper, we investigated the robust linear precoder design for massive MIMO downlink with UPA and imperfect CSI, which was represented by an \textit{a posteriori} beam domain channel model.
-The \textit{a posteriori} beam domain channel model is established based on a new \textit{a priori} beam domain channel model.
-In the new beam domain channel model, we used the matrix of sampled steering vectors to represent the virtual spatial directions in the channel model.
-With the sampled steering vectors, the new beam domain channel model generalizes the existing beam domain channel model for ULA to URA with guaranteed accuracy.
-We also presented a novel method to obtain the channel power matrices and instantaneous beam domain channel coefficients from the received pilot signals.
-On the basis of the \textit{a posteriori} beam domain channel model, the considered optimization problem of robust precoder design was maximizing the expected weighted sum-rate under a total power constraint.
-We transformed the constrained optimization problem into an unconstrained optimization problem on a Riemannian manifold.
-Under the framework of the manifold optimization, we derived an iterative algorithm to obtain the optimal precoders.
-Furthermore, we proposed a low complexity robust precoder design by replacing the expected rates in the objective function with their upper bounds.
+In this paper, we investigated the robust linear precoder design for massive MIMO downlink with UPA and imperfect CSI, which was represented by an \textit{a posteriori} beam based statistical channel model.
+The posterior channel model is established from a \textit{a priori} beam based statistical channel model based on the matrix of sampled steering vectors.
+On the basis of the posterior channel model, the considered optimization problem of robust precoder design was maximizing an upper bound of the expected weighted sum-rate under a total power constraint.
+By deriving two minorizing functions and using the MM algorithm, we derived two iterative algorithms to obtain the local optimal precoders.
 Simulation results showed that the proposed precoders can achieve significantly performance gain compared to the RZF precoder and the SLNR precoder.

 \appendices